abw/badger-utils/manual/objects.md

 const copy3 = hash('a, b');   // => { a: true, b: true }
 ```

-A second argument can be passed an an object containing modification
+A second argument can be passed as an object containing modification
 functions.

 The `include` option can be a function used to specify which items you want